Chronic Obstructive Pulmonary Diseases:Journal of the COPD Foundation

 Prevalence of bronchiectasis in our PiZZ cohort, at 20.9%, is lower than in a recently published summary of the EARCO database,18 which found a prevalence of 36.1%.
 However, that study used a radiological definition of bronchiectasis, whereas the present work has used a clinical code, which will likely underestimate the prevalence of radiological bronchiectasis, as demonstrated in our incidental finding of bronchiectasis in 7.5% of those not previously known to have it.
 Notably, radiological bronchiectasis of any cause does not necessarily bear clinical relevance unless subcategorized further,27which is why we chose to look at clinical diagnosis as our primary means of assessment.
 In a secondary analysis, we also subcategorized radiological bronchiectasis in order to obtain BSI, which demonstrated largely mild disease.
 This contrasts with the only reported use of the BSI in usual COPD patients, which found the “severe” category to be the most numerous29; however, this study used primary care patients, of whom only the most symptomatically severe patients will have CT scans.
 Ours is a tertiary cohort of a much rarer disease, with a proportionally lower threshold for CT scanning and consequently more incidental findings of mild bronchiectasis.
 This is likely to explain the lack of associations between bronchiectasis and lung function decline or exacerbation rate in our cohort.
 Nonetheless, a significant minority of PiZZ patients had severe and extensive disease, despite no other known cause for their bronchiectasis.

 In 2012, 211,000 of an estimated 51.7 million adults in the United Kingdom had bronchiectasis,30,31 a prevalence of 0.4%.
-This would confirm that prevalence of bronchiectasis in our cohort is much higher than the general population, but this figure alone does not necessarily support an independent association of bronchiectasis with AATD: it is consistent with some estimates of the prevalence of bronchiectasis in usual COPD,32 though such estimates vary widely,33,34 from 0.03% to 57.6%.
+This would confirm that prevalence of bronchiectasis in our cohort is much higher than the general population, but this figure alone does not necessarily support an independent association of bronchiectasis with AATD: it is consistent with some estimates of the prevalence of bronchiectasis in usual COPD,32 though such estimates vary widely,33-34 from 0.03% to 57.6%.
 We, therefore, studied bronchiectasis in those without a diagnosis of COPD; the prevalence of bronchiectasis of 18.6% in this group is also much higher than in the general population, even after removing those with other clear causes, which supports an independent association of AATD with bronchiectasis.
 Further analysis was, therefore, warranted.

 In our analysis of the associations of a bronchiectasis diagnosis, we found that bronchiectasis occurs independently of COPD in our PiZZ patients, instead being related to age at baseline, smoking history, and inversely related to serum AAT levels, which raises suspicion of a direct relationship between AATD and bronchiectasis.
 However, Low R2 values in our models suggested these variables only explained a small part of the variance in the dataset.
 Differences in age may be explained by the fact that bronchiectasis has a slow onset, and, therefore, those presenting to clinic later can be expected to have more advanced disease.
 The difference in smoking history would appear counterintuitive, but the analysis of EARCO found a similar pattern,18 and there is a well-established poorer prognosis of smokers in those with AATD.35,36